JesperRusbjerg/team7ExamProject/DueBank/README.md

 Run the lines step by step:

 1. `python main.py` - To start DueBank
-   1. `python main.py > logs_from_rabbit.log` - To start DueBank that writes to a log file
+   1. `python main.py > requests.log` - To start DueBank that writes to a log file

+Rest is only for testig

+2.  `python receive.py` - To start DueBank
+    1. `python receive.py > responses.log` - To start DueBank that writes to a log file
-2. `python emit.py` - To emit a test call
+3. `python emit.py` - To emit a test call

 ### Server